Who owns and operates FidSafe®?

-Currently, each FidSafe user has up to 5GB of storage space without charge (ample room for copies of all your family’s crucial documents).
+Currently, each FidSafe user has up to 5GB of storage space or 1,000 files without charge (ample room for copies of all your family’s crucial documents).
 Files shared with you do not count against your storage consumption.
 You can upload individual files up to 200MB in size.

 Is additional storage space available and if so, how much does it cost?

 No, additional storage space is not available at this time.

 Log in to FidSafe and go to Settings > General and then select “Delete Account”.
 Before you do, consider downloading your files, as you will not have access to your content stored in FidSafe once your account is closed.

 How do I know FidSafe will outlast me?

 Fidelity Investments is committed to empowering customers through innovative services and FidSafe is an example of this.
 FidSafe is dedicated to keeping digital copies of important documents secure, both now, and in the future.